R2U2/r2u2/README.md

 # Requirements

-The following dependencies have already been installed on this container for use by the artifact:
+The following dependencies are required to run R2U2 and C2PO:
 - Make
 - C99 compiler
-- python 3.6 or greater
+- Python 3.6 or greater

-The following python packages have also been installed via `pip` for testing and the GUI:
-- dash
-- dash-cytoscape
-- dash-bootstrap-components
-- pytest
-- numpy
-- matplotlib
+The requirements for the GUI can be installed via `pip` using `GUI/requirements.txt`.

 # Example Cases